 If so read on...

-Doane College, Public Health Solutions District Health Department , and the Nebraska Wildlife Federation have received an Environmental Protection Agency Environmental Education grant titled "No Stream Left Behind".
-The project began July 1, 2009 and finished June 30, 2010.
+Doane University, Public Health Solutions District Health Department , and the Nebraska Wildlife Federation have received an Environmental Protection Agency Environmental Education grant titled "No Stream Left Behind".

 The purpose of this project is to develop and test a web-based teaching system that will encourage and enable teachers, youth group leaders, and other citizen volunteers in a five-county region of southeast Nebraska to protect and improve Nebraska's water in streams, lakes and wetlands.